Originally published Sep 24, 2019. Refreshed Oct 20, 2021.

 1. Innovate in an agile way

 Digital transformation is all about being agile.
 Not only Agile methodology for software rollouts, but a larger philosophy of agileness for the organization as a whole.
-That means your web channel must facilitate an agile approach to customer relationships.
+That means your B2B portal must facilitate an agile approach to customer relationships.

-So how can you make your web channel agile?
+So how can you make your B2B portal agile?

 - Don’t hold your success hostage to waterfall methods.
 Look for a partner who will test the working web channel with your real customers, take their feedback, and incorporate it into Phase I of your solution—so you get value immediately.
 (Hint: This is the Corevist methodology.
-Check out this interview with our CEO Sam Bayer for more.)
+Check out this post for more: The Power Of Customer Collaboration In B2B eCommerce.)

 - Choose a solution with seamless, global scalability for bringing new territories and brands online.
 This is best facilitated by a templatized ERP integration that allows for fast rollout of numerous web portals.